Ab-Cloud-dev/AWS-Projects/6. Containerized App Deployment with CICD on ECS/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-## edit the buildspec.yml  and the task-definition file.
+## Edit the buildspec.yml  and the task-definition file.

 In the pre-build commands section, we need to update the lines below.